 In May 1996, Canada and the United States signed the Softwood Lumber Agreement that temporarily settled their dispute over Canada's alleged subsidization of softwood lumber.
 This agreement created, inter alia, a control and quota system restricting the lumber exported to the United States.
 The claimant, a U.S. corporation, argued that these measures as applied by Canada constituted breaches of the NAFTA provisions on expropriation, performance requirements, national treatment, and MST.
-The arbitral tribunal dismissed all these claims, except for one relating to MST, after finding that Canada's conduct during the "verification review episode"33 denied the fair treatment required by Article 1105.34
+The arbitral tribunal dismissed all these claims, except for one relating to MST, after finding that Canada's conduct during the "verification review episode" denied the fair treatment required by Article 1105.

-In its reasoning, the Pope & Talbot Tribunal noted that "the language of article 1105 suggests that those [fairness] elements are included in the requirements of international law".35 The Tribunal then observed that "another possible interpretation of the presence of the fairness elements in Article 1105 is that they are additive to the requirements of international law.
-That is investors under NAFTA are entitled to the international law minimum plus the fairness elements".36 elements".
+In its reasoning, the Pope & Talbot Tribunal noted that "the language of article 1105 suggests that those [fairness] elements are included in the requirements of international law".
+The Tribunal then observed that "another possible interpretation of the presence of the fairness elements in Article 1105 is that they are additive to the requirements of international law.
+That is investors under NAFTA are entitled to the international law minimum plus the fairness elements".

+To support its interpretation, the Pope & Talbot Tribunal resorted to the U.S. Model BIT of 1987, which, according to the Tribunal, adopted the "additive character of the fairness elements".
 Ironically, the United States stated to the Pope & Talbot arbitration that whatever the meaning of BITs, the drafters of NAFTA Chapter XI "excluded any possible conclusion that the parties were diverging from the customary international law concept of fair and equitable treatment".
-37 After the S.D.
-Myers Award, the United States again submitted that a finding of a violation of Article 1105 must be based on a demonstrated failure to meet the fair and equitable requirements of international law.38 The tribunal dismissed the U.S. views, which were also shared in Mexico's submissions, after observing that the United States had not offered "evidence to the Tribunal that the NAFTA parties intended to reject the additive character of the BITs!"39 The United States reacted by noting that Pope & Talbot Tribunal's assertion that the "fair and equitable treatment standard is additive to the customary international law was poorly reasoned and unpersuasive".40
+After the S.D.
+Myers Award, the United States again submitted that a finding of a violation of Article 1105 must be based on a demonstrated failure to meet the fair and equitable requirements of international law.
+The tribunal dismissed the U.S. views, which were also shared in Mexico's submissions, after observing that the United States had not offered "evidence to the Tribunal that the NAFTA parties intended to reject the additive character of the BITs!"39 The United States reacted by noting that Pope & Talbot Tribunal's assertion that the "fair and equitable treatment standard is additive to the customary international law was poorly reasoned and unpersuasive".40